klust/experiments-LUMI/Scripts/Chapel_install/README.md

     -   That script also tries to copy a directory that does not exist

-    -   Afterwards, chapel cannot report the configuration for which it was built.
+    -   Afterwards, chapel cannot report the configuration for which it was built if it was build with --chpl-home.

 -   Needed a fix also for hwloc to find ncurses.